SCORE (satellite): Mission

 Just as Sputnik 1 was launched by the first Soviet ICBM (the R-7 Semyorka) shortly after the missile had made its first operational flight, the SCORE mission occurred just three weeks after the first successful Atlas test launch on 28 November 1958.
 SCORE was launched on 18 December 1958 into an orbit with a perigee of 185 km, an apogee of 1484 km from LC-11 at Cape Canaveral Missile Test Annex, Florida, inclined at 32.3°, with a period of 101.4 minutes.
 Its batteries lasted 12 days and it reentered the atmosphere on 21 January 1959.

+On December 18, 1958, President Eisenhower was hosting a diplomatic delegation from Soviet-controlled Poland at the White House.
+During the state dinner, he received confirmation of the successful orbital insertion.
+Eisenhower interrupted the proceedings to announce the project's existence to the attendees.
+While the public message focused on the peaceful nature of the communications relay, the launch served as a strategic demonstration that the United States possessed the capability to deliver a nuclear payload from orbit using the Atlas platform.

 The communications repeater installed on the missile received, amplified and retransmitted signals.
 Two redundant sets of equipment were mounted in the nose of the SCORE missile.
 Four antennas were mounted flush with the missile surface, two for transmission and two for reception.
 SCORE's other equipment included two tape recorders, each with a four-minute capacity.
 Any of four ground stations in the southern United States could command the satellite into playback mode to transmit the stored message or into record mode to receive and store a new message.
 These redundancies proved invaluable as one of the tape recorders malfunctioned and was rendered inoperable during the 12-day mission.

 According to an official history of the Advanced Research Projects Agency (ARPA), SCORE was originally programmed to broadcast a voice message from Army Secretary Wilber M. Brucker.
 When the President learned this fact, hours before lift-off, he said he would like to provide the message.
 His tape-recording was hand-carried to Cape Canaveral, but by then the payload was locked and ready for launch.
 The ARPA program director decided to launch with the Army message, then erase it while in space, and upload the President's message to replace it.
 This effort was successful, and accordingly SCORE's transmitted message from space to Earth was as follows:

 This is the President of the United States speaking.
 Through the marvels of scientific advance, my voice is coming to you from a satellite circling in outer space.
 My message is a simple one: Through this unique means I convey to you and to all mankind, America's wish for peace on Earth and goodwill toward men everywhere.

 The broadcast signal for Eisenhower's greeting was fairly weak, and only very sensitive radio receivers were able to detect it.
 Most Americans heard the message as it was rebroadcast on commercial news programs.